AnthonyThomahawk/E-Shop/README.md

 The app has been fully containerized with the use of Docker and docker-compose.<br>
 The docker compose YAML file consists of three containers that have the services for the application, below they are listed ordered by dependancy : <br>
 * **Database container** : This container contains the PostgreSQL database server, it uses the Postgres 15.3 docker image and has persistent storage at /var/lib/postgresql/data.
 The YAML file also contains configuration for the database with a pre-set password and username and port you can change.
 * **Server container** : The server is located in this container, it has a dependency on the database container and uses the golang alpine image.
 The YAML file also has configuration for the server, which is the username and password for the database, the secret encryption key for the user data and the server port.
-The go alpine image is used in this container.
 * **Client container** : This is the container for the client app, it depends on the server container.
 It has configuration for the port where the client application is served, the YAML docker compose file in this repo uses the port 5173, although you can change that if you so wish.
 Node 19 alpine image is used for this container.
 <br><br>
 Also, all the containers run in their own virtual network.